jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

 #### Subtask 2: Failover secondary SQL database

->**Note:** This is optional.

-Since the Replication and Failover process can take anywhere from 10 to 30 minutes to complete, you have the choice to skip Subtask 2 through 5, and skip directly to Task 3.
-However, if you have the time, it is recommended that you complete these steps.

 1. Using a new tab or instance of your browser, navigate to the Azure Management Portal <http://portal.azure.com>.

 2. In the navigation menu to the left, click **SQL databases**, and click the name of the *primary* SQL Database you created previously.